-As spring weather approaches, and with it, the chance for severe storms, now is the best time to be sure your investor clients have the appropriate coverage needed.
+As spring weather approaches, and with it, the chance for severe storms, now is the best time to be sure your investor clients have the appropriate coverage needed for a possible windstorm.
 These climate events may involve many causes of loss simultaneously, which may not all be covered by the same insurance policy.

-These three coverages, though not exhaustive, may kick in at various points in a windstorm:
+These three types of coverage, though not exhaustive, may kick in at various points in a windstorm:

 - Named Storm